VladyslavHontar/A2_house_pricing_data_vis/WRITTEN_REPORT.md

 We designed the dashboard to be accessible to diverse users:

-**Color-blind safe palettes:** We use ColorBrewer palettes (RdYlGn) and Viridis color schemes that are designed to be distinguishable by people with color vision deficiencies.
-We tested the colors using color-blind simulation tools.
+**Color-blind safe palettes:** We use the ColorBrewer RdYlGn_r (reversed Red-Yellow-Green) palette that is designed to be distinguishable by people with color vision deficiencies.
+This palette consistently shows green for lower/better values and red for higher/worse values across all visualizations.

 **Multiple visual encodings:** We don't rely only on color.
 Charts also use position, size, and text labels to convey information.
 For example, the bar chart shows both color and length.